 SPANISH 103 is the third course of the First-Year Spanish Language Program at the University of Washington.
 It is part of a sequence of three elementary-level language courses (SPAN 101, 102, and 103) designed to develop basic communication skills in both oral and written Spanish.
-By introducing the learner to the rich culture of the Spanish-speaking world, including the Hispanic/Latino communities in the U.S., this course aims also to develop students’ intercultural knowledge and understanding.
+By introducing the learner to the rich culture of the Spanish-speaking world, including the Hispanic/Latinx communities in the U.S., this course aims also to develop students’ intercultural knowledge and understanding.

-This course is open to students who have completed Spanish 102, Spanish 122, or scored a minimum of 3 in each of the four sections (reading, writing, listening and speaking) of the placement test.
+Spanish 103 is open to students who have completed Spanish 102, Spanish 110, Spanish 122, or scored a minimum of 3 in each of the four sections (reading, writing, listening and speaking) of the placement test.